245 Clinton Ave., Brooklyn, NY 11205

 Each semester there are numerous readings, as well as single and double session mini-classes focused on specific genres or recently published works.
 The program displays its commitment to broadening perspectives with topics that include: poetry for prose writers, editing from literary magazines, critical writing and book reviews, scholarly writing and research, texts that break form, graphic novels, literary agents and visiting writers reading from newly published work.
 Students are required to sign up and attend a minimum of four sessions.
 1 credit.

-A carefully considered and artfully rendered manuscript - revised, copy-edited and proofread - comprised of stories, a novella, substantial excerpts of longer fictive prose or essays of fact, witness, reportage, travel writing, memoir or other narrative forms, and which in some projects might also include poetic verse and form.
+A carefully considered and artfully rendered manuscript — revised, copy-edited and proofread — comprised of stories, poetry, a novella, a play, substantial excerpts of longer fictive prose or essays of fact, witness, reportage, travel writing, memoir or other narrative forms.
 The manuscript may consist of one uninterrupted work, selections from a longer work or individual and separate short pieces.

-Ideally the critical paper focuses on authors or aspects of literature that connect to the thesis writer’s creative work.
-The critical paper might be academic in tone, but it might also take the form of a series of interviews, profiles, book reviews or a literary essay, all suitable for publication.
-An emphasis should be placed on research, not just secondary sources, but also primary and original explorations, and on sifting evidence to find original points of view.
-The critical paper should be viewed as additional testament to a student’s range, flair and mastery of writing.
+The critical thesis is a short, publishable manuscript.
+It might focus on authors or aspects of literature that connect to the thesis writer’s creative work.
+The critical thesis might be academic in tone, or it might take the form of a series of interviews, profiles, book reviews, poems or a literary essay, all suitable for publication.
+An emphasis may be placed on research, not just secondary sources, but also primary and original explorations, and on sifting evidence to find original points of view.
+The critical thesis should be viewed as additional testament to a student’s range, flair and mastery of writing.